Gary Glassman, DDS, FRCD(C), Chief Dental Officer, dentalcorp

 About the Author

-Dr. Glassman will help facilitate the company’s continued growth ambitions and champion programs to support the Practice Community in the delivery of optimal patient care.
+Dr. Gary Glassman is dentalcorp’s Chief Dental Officer.
+He helps facilitate the company’s continued growth and champions programs to support the Practice network in the delivery of optimal patient care.
+He is a world-renowned Endodontist, global lecturer, and the author of numerous publications.